Mr-Chennn/Mr-Chennn/README.md

-### Hi there 👋

 # Hi there! 👋

-My name is [Your Name] and I'm a passionate Frontend Developer with a strong focus on the MERN stack.
+My name is Peng Chen and I'm a passionate Frontend Developer with a strong focus on the MERN stack.
 I am proficient in MongoDB, Express, React, Node.js, and JavaScript.
 I'm always eager to learn and explore new technologies, as I believe that staying curious and open-minded is key to personal and professional growth.

 ## 🌟 About Me